Smithgift/Transmission/nonmd/StorySoFar.md

 People you should know:

 James Algol: Our hero, an ordinary Worker Transmitted to another world.\
-Stella Cobol: James's forbidden Thinker girlfriend who, last he heard, was also going to be transmitted.\
+Stella Cobol: James's forbidden Thinker fiancée, who was Transmitted with him.
+Secretly a Christian, though this is never officially stated. \
 Tim Ruby: A happy Holdsman in the Blue Sunrise Hold.\
 Ralph ML: A big Worker man who leads the party of Wayfarers that James just joined.\
 Violet Haskel: A thoughtful Thinker woman in Ralph's party.\
-Fred Python: A tall Worker with Ralph's party.\
+Fred Python: A tall Worker with Ralph's party, who has since died. \
 Lucky (Athena Perl): A Perfect who has been Transmitted, secretly posing as an Unwanted so horrible things don't happen to her.
 She knows a lot about the Tower of Worlds.

 The story so far: